How to Create a Restaurant Staff Training Manual (+ Free Template)

 A restaurant training manual or employee handbook lays out what staff can expect while working at your restaurant, and what is expected of them.
 Think of it as a crash course guide, including the role’s responsibilities, processes, and frequently asked questions.

-Having a single source of truth means you’re giving all employees the same information that they can go back and reference.
-These standardized procedures, from food preparation to safety protocols, ensure consistency in the guest experience.
-The more comprehensive and accessible your training manual is, the less questions you’ll be peppered with later on.
+A training manual gives every employee the same information in one place — a single source of truth they can reference long after their first shift.
+Standardized procedures, from food preparation to safety protocols, ensure consistency in the guest experience.
+The more comprehensive and accessible your manual is, the fewer questions you’ll field later on.

 What to include in your training manual guide